The alternative to the generator: mobile power stations

 Silence

-• < 35 dB(A) at 1 m, no vibrations, emissions, or odors
+• < 35 dB(A) at 1 m, with no vibrations, emissions, or odors

 5. Comparison: mobile station vs generator